 A lunch replicating a first-class meal in the café will deposit 2019 diners in luxury and perfection.
 Guests are encouraged to dress for the occasion.
 The Tea Ladies will be attired in the Victorian fashion of the day.
 After lunch, guests will be invited to participate as the ladies share stories of 17 survivors, from first class to working class.

 Tickets are only $40 for the luncheon; for the Friday night dinner, tickets are $150 each.
 Part of the proceeds from both will go to Vrooman Mansion’s stained glass window refurbishing fund.
 Seating is limited, so learn more and make reservations soon.

-Additionally, there’s always something going on in the Bloomington, Il., area worth coming in for.
-Make it a theatrical weekend with a murder-mystery dinner the night before the Titanic luncheon and a play, American Passion Play, Sunday afternoon.
+Additionally, there’s always something going on in the Bloomington, IL area.
+Make it a theatrical weekend with a murder-mystery dinner the night before the Titanic luncheon, and the American Passion Play on Sunday afternoon.